Synchronized skating: US Figure Skating Senior Championship

 The Senior team level consists of 16 skaters.
 Skaters must be at least 15 years old and have passed the Novice Moves in the Field test.

 USFSA Collegiate Championship

 The Collegiate team level consists of teams with 12-20 Figure skaters who must be enrolled in a college or degree program as full-time students.
 Skaters must also have passed the Juvenile Moves in the Field test.
 It is a Varsity Sport at colleges such as Miami University and Adrian College.
 Many more have developed club-level collegiate teams without varsity status such as the team at The University of Delaware and the University of Michigan.
 The Miami University Synchronized Skating Team has been a trailblazer in collegiate synchronized skating, fielding the first completely funded varsity synchronized skating program in the United States, as well as working towards gaining "Synchro" NCAA status in the United States.

+Canada

+The Canadian Synchronized Skating Championships were annual synchronized skating events, sanctioned by the Skate Canada, held to determine the national champions of Canada.
+They were first held in 1983.
+Since 2000, it is during these events that the senior teams can qualify for the ISU World Synchronized Skating Championships.
+Since 2023, the Junior and Senior level teams are competing in the combined synchronized and figure skating championships, held as a single event known as the Canadian National Skating Championships.